wohaco/despace/venus_sample_return_mission.md

 The concept trades simple systems on the surface for complex systems at high altitude where the temperature and pressure are more Earth‑like.

 In phase one of the mission, the combination of vehicles that make up the Venus Sample Return (VSR) would be assembled at the space station or low Earth orbit.
-Then the 20 000 kg (44 000 pounds) spacecraft would be fired into 140‑day trajectory to Venus.
+Then the 20 000 ㎏ (44 000 pounds) spacecraft would be fired into 140‑day trajectory to Venus.

 At Venus, the spacecraft would go into 300 kilometer (186 miles) circular orbit around the equator of the planet.